Does FaceTime Notify the Other Person if You Screen Record?

 - Open FaceTime and set up your call.

-In all honesty, unless you know the person who recorded you and have some kind of evidence that they made a recording, you cannot do a great deal.
+Of course, it works both ways.
+If they can’t tell that you’re recording, you can’t tell either.
+This makes getting a legal remedy against an unauthorized recording somewhat difficult.
+In all honesty, unless you know the person who recorded you and have some kind of evidence that they made a recording, AND it was illegal for them to do so (see below) you cannot do a great deal.
 We are all recorded all of the time, from building cameras to city CCTV, traffic cameras to security cameras in malls or other public spaces.

 FaceTime and the threat of recording